 Find out more about the library's current service offerings systemwide here.

 Located on the lower level of the Landreth Apartments, the Queen Memorial Branch serves all ages.
 The entrance is on Federal Street between 22nd and 23rd streets.
 Its amenities include a vibrant children's area, a dynamic space for teens, and a suite of longstanding programs like Chair Yoga for adults and Kids Can Cook culinary classes for kids and teens.
 The library has partnered with UPenn's Graduate School of Education, the Neighborhood Gardens Trust, Union Baptist Church, and many more community partners to offer a variets of events and programs to our patrons.

 Named in honor of a Philadelphia optician, pioneer microscope maker and philanthropist, the James W. Queen Memorial Library was founded in 1907.
 It was originally housed in the Hope Presbyterian Church at 33rd and Wharton Streets.
 This library became the Queen Memorial Branch of the Free Library of Philadelphia on December 13, 1912.
 In 1945, it was relocated to a rented building at 1313-15 Point Breeze Avenue.

-  Queen Memorial Branch opened on Tuesday, January 17, 1995 in the Landreth Apartments, a residence for seniors.
-The building, built in 1889, is a renovated elementary school - —the former Landreth School.
+Queen Memorial Branch opened in its current location on Tuesday, January 17, 1995 in the Landreth Apartments, a residence for seniors.
+The building, built in 1889, is a renovated elementary school - the former Landreth School.
 Mamie Nichols, Executive Director of the Point Breeze Federation, was a prime leader behind the renovation of the school into a "multi-purpose achievement center."